maggiemachuca/configure-gpo/README.md

 - This means our Group Policy worked!
 - Let's go back to being a Domain Admin on our Domain Controller.

-# Step 4: Domain Admin
+# Step 4: Domain Admin  Unlocks Account

 - As the Domain Admin we will go back to the **Active Directory Users and Computers** window to view **cal.did**'s account.
 - Since we have so many user accounts, right-click mydomain.com -> click Find